Azure/build-vm-image/README.md

   * Full
     * default
     * Wait until everything completes
-  * Distro
+  * BuildOnly
-    * Wait until the template starts the distro process
+    * Waits until the template starts the distribute process
   * NoWait
     * This will not wait for actions to complete, like run template
     * It will try to get the action to complete the quicket but can require the most manual cleanup